Professor of Political Economy

 Access my SPERI Comment blog post page.

 I am Professor of Political Economy in the Department of Politics and International Studies.
+I am Departmental REF Lead and also Deputy Head of Department for Research.
 I came to Warwick in January 2007 from the University of Birmingham, where I had been a full-time member of academic staff since October 1999, and where before that I had studied for my PhD.
-From October 2013 to September 2018 I am an Economic and Social Research Council Professorial Fellow engaged on the project, 'Rethinking the Market'.
+From October 2013 to February 2019 I am an Economic and Social Research Council Professorial Fellow engaged on the project, 'Rethinking the Market'.
 Its stand-alone website contains details of all of my project-related activities.

 My research interests are concentrated in the broad area of political economy, and I have a particular concern for trying to understand politically that most ubiquitous of modern economic institutions, 'the market'.
 What does it mean to live life as a market-bound economic agent; how has that agency been culturally inscribed in modern history; and what plausible political means are there to escape its behavioural logics?
 My overall programme of research is designed to allow me to understand the multiple ways in which the market economy becomes embedded in everyday experience: as a set of institutions designed to naturalise behaviour; as an ideological blueprint for the common sense of society; as formal practices manifesting routinely reproduced exchange relations; as evolving ideas incorporated into the history of economic thought; as reflections in popular culture; and as something to organise political resistance against.
 Every piece that appears on my research CV speaks directly to one aspect or more of this broader programme.

 PhD Supervision and Postdoc Mentoring